 This course outlines the key aspects of effective family planning.
 Social, biological, and mental aspects of programs may be discussed as well as some potential barriers that are present throughout the process.

 Students taking this course can potentially learn the skills necessary to identify, plan, and address particular needs for mothers and their children.
 The use of various techniques is discussed, as well as the methods for proper data collection.

 Students in this course can gain the knowledge relevant to analyzing descriptive and inferential statistics.
 A focus on social statistics is prevalent, as well as the meaning and interpretation of various statistical measurements.

-As a maternal and child health specialist, there may be many different career positions available for acquisition.
+As a graduate of a maternal and child health program, there are a variety of different career options to pursue.
 Many professionals may find a place working with expectant mothers, counseling them on how important health is before, during, and after childbirth.

-Positions such as this one can be obtained through local health departments or even social service agencies.
-Hospitals and healthcare centers may also employ the expertise of those within this field, as well as research centers that focus on family health.
-There are many different options in government, healthcare, and research that seek professionals in this domain.
-A few of the more popular career options are listed for review.
+Hospitals and healthcare centers, local health departments, and social service agencies are among common employers for this field, as well as research centers that focus on family health.
+There are different options in government, healthcare, and research that seek professionals in this domain.
+A few of the more popular career options, as well as salary estimates, are reported below.